-Whole Foods Market Inc. (WFM), one of the leading natural and organic foods supermarkets and an S&P 500 company, will release its second-quarter 2012 financial results after the closing bell on Wednesday, May 2.
+Whole Foods Market Inc. (NasdaqGS:WFM - News), one of the leading natural and organic foods supermarkets and an S&P 500 company, will release its first-quarter 2012 financial results after the closing bell on Wednesday, February 8, 2012.

-The current Zacks Consensus Estimate for the quarter is 59 cents a share that reflects a growth of 15.7% from the prior-year quarter’s earnings.
-The estimates in the current Zacks Consensus range between a low of 56 cents and a high of 61 cents a share.
-The Zacks Consensus revenue estimate is pegged at $2,649 million for the quarter under discussion.
+The current Zacks Consensus Estimate for the quarter is 60 cents a share that reflects a growth of 17.6% from the prior-year quarter’s earnings.
+The estimates in the current Zacks Consensus range between a low of 57 cents and a high of 62 cents a share.
+The Zacks Consensus Revenue Estimate is pegged at $3,383 million for the quarter under discussion.

-Whole Foods Market commenced fiscal 2012 with a bang, posting better-than-expected first-quarter 2012 results on the back of strong sales as shoppers flocked to the grocery chain.
+Whole Foods Market posted better-than-expected fourth-quarter 2011 results on the back of strong sales as shoppers flocked to the grocery chain.
+The company has been gaining market share compared with other supermarket chains.

-Austin, Texas based company, Whole Foods, said that quarterly earnings of 65 cents a share beat the Zacks Consensus Estimate of 60 cents, and jumped 27.5% from 51 cents earned in the prior-year quarter.
+Austin, Texas based company Whole Foods’ quarterly earnings of 42 cents a share scraped past the Zacks Consensus Estimate by a penny, and jumped 27.3% from 33 cents earned in the prior-year quarter.

-Whole Foods sustained its top-line growth momentum with revenue climbing 12.9% to $3,390.9 million in the quarter.
-The revenue was also ahead of the Zacks Consensus Estimate of $3,384 million.
+The company sustained its top-line growth momentum with revenue climbing 12.2% to $2,353.8 million in the quarter, but it fell short of the Zacks Consensus Estimate of $2,360 million.

 Consumers, who had cut back their spending during the recession, are now gradually returning to the chain.
-However, a rise in gasoline and food prices remains a matter of concern, since passing on increased costs to customers through price rises may boomerang through a shift of customers’ preference from higher priced organic products to cheaper private label brands.
-Therefore, the company must be observant while passing on any extra burden to consumers.
+However, rising gasoline and food prices remain matter of concerns, since passing on increased costs to customers through price rise may boomerang.

-Whole Foods said that comparable-store sales rose 8.7% in the quarter, down from 9.1% in the prior-year quarter, but flat with the previous quarter.
+Whole Foods said that comparable-store sales rose 8.7% in the quarter, flat compared with the prior-year quarter, but up from 8.4% in the previous quarter.

 Zacks Agreement & Magnitude